EcoCyam/EcoCyam-Web/README.md

 Ecocyam is an application that scans products and analyzes the impact of the said product to the environment.

 # Build and Test
-To build the project, first do:
+To build the project, you need to install all packages and dependencies of the UI module with :
 ```
 npm install
 ```

 then to launch it, do :
 ```
-ng -serve
+gradlew bootRun
 ```
 then navigate to http://localhost:8080